mugifly/mojo_template/README.md

 	but you must always add a link to glyphicons.com in a prominent place (e.g. the footer of a website), include the CC-BY license and the reference to glyphicons.com on every page using GLYPHICONS.

-## Author and license
+## Authors and license
 Masanori Ohgita (http://ohgita.info/).

 This template is free software; you can redistribute it and/or modify it under the same terms as Perl itself.

+Thanks, Perl Mongers & CPAN authors.